Vancouver, Musqueam

 An exploration of democracy and artificial intelligence

-A forthcoming title by Sung Ming Chow.
+A forthcoming title by Sung-ming Chow.

-Early Spring at the University of Brilliant Bastards
+Chapter 1: Spring at the University of Brilliant Bastards

-In the dying light of a cold March day, the distant grey-blue sea could still be faintly seen beyond a row of blooming pink and white cherry blossoms.
+In the dying light of a cold March day, the grey-blue sea could still be faintly seen beyond a row of blooming pink and white cherry blossoms.

 “Are the cherry blossoms in Country J blooming now too?
 Ah, you’re from Western region, the cherry blossoms there must bloom earlier than in Eastern region, right?”